Classifying Tractable Instances of the Generalized Cable-Trench Problem: Introduction

 Vasko et al. \cite{Vasko2} formulated the mixed integer linear program for the cable-trench problem as follows:

 Minimize:

 subject to

-Here, $x_{ij}$ denotes the number of cables between vertices $i,j$, and $y_{ij}$ is 1 if and only if a trench is dug between vertices $i,j$.
-The first set of constraints ensures that exactly $n-1$ cables leave the root.
-The second set ensures that a root path terminates at every root vertex $i$ (i.e. every vertex has a cable laid \textit{to it} from the root).
+Here, $x_{ij}$ denotes the number of cables from vertex $i$ to vertex $j$.
+Since each cable is a root path originating at $r=v_1$, we interpret the cable as ``oriented'' away from $v_1$ and say it runs \emph{from} vertex $i$ to vertex $j$ if $v_i$ is closer to $v_1$ under this orientation of the cable.
+Next, $y_{ij}$ is 1 if and only if a trench is dug between vertices $i,j$.
+The first constraint thus ensures that exactly $n-1$ cables leave the root vertex $r=v_1$.
+The second set of constraints ensures that exactly one root path terminates at every vertex $v_i$, other than the root.
+That is, every vertex has a cable laid \textit{to it} from the root.
 The third set of constraints ensures that $n-1$ trenches are dug.
-The fourth set of constraints ensure that cables are laid where trenches are dug, and the last two constraints guarantee positivity and integrality of the linear programming LP variables.
+The fourth set of constraints ensure that cables are laid where trenches are dug, and the last two constraints guarantee positivity and integrality of the linear program variables.